ov-studio/Vital.engine/README.md

 **━ Maintainer(s):** [**Aviril**](https://github.com/Aviril)**,** [**Tron**](https://github.com/OvileAmriam)

-**vEngine** is Next-Gen Sandbox-Engine being crafted in C++.
+**Vital.engine** is Next-Gen Sandbox-Engine being crafted in C++.
 In contrast to **UE/Unity/ReverseEngineered-Mods** its a data-driven **Standalone 3D Game-Engine** built with 'Sandboxing' in mind from the ground. vEngine uses modern rendering techniques while focussing on the performance & optimization.

 ## ━ Features